 Advantages

 Java is a cross-platform language based on Java Virtual Machine.
 Both Swing and JavaFX take advantage of this feature, which allows the software built to be easily distributed in multiple platforms.
 [3] Basic functions to build software we need are fully supported in those Java tools.
-Another advantage is that JavaFX is taught in this semester.
-The team is already getting used to it.
 As a back-end language, Java takes advantage of object-oriented and is good at express business logic of the front end.
-The property of strongly typed also improve the efficiency of programming process.
-Existing frameworks are also available to be applied with Java such as Spring.
+The property of strongly typed also improves the efficiency of programming process.

 Disadvantages

 AWT was introduced in JDK 1.0.
 Swing is released in JDK 2.0.
 Both are old and using a coding style to build the user interface with built-in graphic components.
 It is not straightforward to see and adjust the layout.[1][2]
-Besides, Swing supports cross-platform but sacrifice efficiency.
-JavaFX is not prevalent in the main market and leads to small supports and updates on it.
 Relevant discussions and resources are not sufficient, even on the Internet.
 Lack of references would be an obstacle to the team’s progress.
 As for Java itself, the efficiency of compile would not be satisfying.

 Web framework solution with JavaScript or Java